In a couple of weeks I will be marking the 12th anniversary of the first publication of my article Fundamentalist Feminism.

-- A “side-lining” I suffered after I was invited to participate in a popular local cricket discussion radio program.
+- A “side-lining” and silencing I suffered after I was invited to participate in a popular local cricket discussion radio program, “Best and Mason”.

 - The rescinding of an invitation I received to perform some of my work at a local farewell function for a foreign diplomat.

 These incidents and situations are just a sample of the “violence” to which I have been subjected as my conflict with The Liar and Barbados’ fundamentalist feminists has escalated and widened.
 I refer to it as violence because this is precisely what it is.

 In her 1997 book When She Was Bad: Violent Women and the Myth of Innocence (New York: Viking, ISBN: 0-607-85925-7) Patricia Pearson highlights this kind of violence, known as “indirect aggression”.
 Indirect aggression, as noted by Stuart Birks of Massey University, New Zealand, in his review of Pearon’s book, has been defined by Finnish psychologist Kaj Bjorkqvist as “‘a kind of social manipulation: the aggressor manipulates others to attack the victim, or, by other means, makes use of the social structure in order to harm the target person, without being personally involved in the attack.'”